nginx/unit-docs/source/configuration.rst

 <configuration-return>` with arbitrary status codes, or :ref:`redirected
 <configuration-return>`.

-In its simplest form, :samp:`routes` can be a single route array:
+In its simplest form, :samp:`routes` is an array that defines a single route:

 .. code-block:: json